rhyzome/rhyzome.github.io/_posts/2019-05-17-Few-fancy-Greek-etymologies.md

 ## Pharmakon

 In philosophy and critical theory, is a composite of three meanings: remedy, poison, and scapegoat.

 The first two refer to the common sense in the context pharmacology/toxicology, while the third sense refers to the *pharmakos* ritual of human sacrifice.

 As a remedy, it may also mean "a means of producing something".

 Jacques Derrida in "Plato's Pharmacy" gives writing as a *pharmakon*.
 Whereas a straightforward view on Plato's treatment of writing (in Phaedrus) suggests that writing is to be rejected as strictly poisonous to the ability to think for oneself in dialogue with others (i.e. to anamnesis).

-In certain cases it may be appropriate to see a pharmakon as an example of anthropotechnics in Sloterdijk's sense of the term – part a "project of treating human nature as an object of deliberate manipulation."[10]
-This is consistent with the way in which Plato's "noble lie" is understood by Carl Page – namely, as a pharmakon, with the philosopher in the role of moral physician.[11][12]
+In certain cases it may be appropriate to see a pharmakon as an example of anthropotechnics in Sloterdijk's sense of the term – part a "project of treating human nature as an object of deliberate manipulation."
+This is consistent with the way in which Plato's "noble lie" is understood by Carl Page – namely, as a pharmakon, with the philosopher in the role of moral physician.
 Relatedly, pharmakon has been theorised in connection with a broader philosophy of technology, biotechnology, immunology, enhancement, and addiction.